Blog : Rural Home

 / Nakhon Ratchasima, Thailand /

-An intimate country hideaway affords a view of sugarcane fields and the lush forests of Khaoyai National Park.
-A country villa sits ensconced in the misty morning mountain landscape that “Pod” Thanachai Ujjin, lead singer/song writer of the Moderndog band, calls home.
-His favorite hangout is a platform on the outside of the house, where he likes to sit under moonlight at 2 in the morning.
+His favorite hangout is a gallery along the side of the house, where he likes to sit under moonlight at 2 in the morning.
 Precisely, nature is on his doorstep.

 Pod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country Villa

-Touched by moonlight and the starry sky, it has a roofed platform along the outside of the house that’s perfect for walking meditation, which the artist and his Mom often do together as family.
+The minimalist place of abode is aptly named “Villa Sati”, or the House of Consciousness, so as to communicate the state of being fully awake and aware of oneself and one’s surroundings.
+Shining under the moonlight and starry skies, it has a spacious gallery along the outside of the house that’s perfect for walking meditation, which the artist and his Mom often do together.

 Pod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country Villa

-Their country retreat is made for a simple and peaceful life.
-Here, the artist and his Mom have plenty of time for their favorite pastimes – art making.
-The house plan is well thought out.
+As one would expect, their country retreat is made for peaceful, simple living.
+Here, the artist and his Mom have plenty of time for their favorite pastimes – make art.
+And the house plan is thoughtfully devised to do exactly that.

-Gable roof design proves a perfect complement to the platforms along the outside, while gorgeous open floorplans increase natural light and bring the outdoors into the home.
+Seen from a distance, gable roof design proves a perfect complement to the loggia along the outside of the building overlooking the garden.
+Elsewhere, gorgeous open-concept floor plans increase natural light and bring the outdoors into the home.

 Pod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country VillaPod Moderndog Thanachai Ujjin country hideaway Khaoyai National Park Country Villa